European Patent Validation

 Validation of a European Patent in Belgium

-Validation of a European Patent in other countries
+EP Validation in other countries

 A note on the ‘Unitary Patent’

 National patent validation will also remain an option for all countries.
-This will in fact remain the only option for EPC-countries who are not members of the EU.
+This will, in fact, remain the only option for EPC-countries who are not members of the EU.